Azure/retail-ai-enhanced-search/docs/02_DeploymentFlow.md

 ### Data Ingestion Python Script

-These configurations get called in the [createIndex.py](/src/data/AzureSearch/createIndex.py) It creates the following resources
+These configurations get called in the [createIndex.py](/src/data/AzureSearch/createIndex.py) It calls the following resources

 1) A Cosmos Endpoint
 2) A Cosmos Database with partitioned data